MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-computersystem-requestreplicationstatechange.md

 ---
-Description: 'Requests that the replication state of the virtual machine be changed to the specified value and acts on the primary replication relationship of the virtual machine.' ms.assetid: '65FCDADD-1C50-4816-B10B-A951D1FC9C3B'
+Description: Requests that the replication state of the virtual machine be changed to the specified value and acts on the primary replication relationship of the virtual machine. ms.assetid: 65FCDADD-1C50-4816-B10B-A951D1FC9C3B
-title: 'RequestReplicationStateChange method of the Msvm\_ComputerSystem class'
+title: RequestReplicationStateChange method of the Msvm\_ComputerSystem class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RequestReplicationStateChange method of the Msvm\_ComputerSystem class